haskell-actions/hlint-scan/README.md

 :   Path of file or directory that HLint will be told to scan.

 `hints`
-:   Path for HLint configuration file.
+:   Path for [HLint configuration file].

 `category`
-:   String used by GitHub code scanning for matching the analyses.
+:   [Category] distinguishing multiple analyses at the same commit.

 ### Outputs